-Once the school year begins in a community, both school and non-school sponsors have the opportunity serve meals and snacks through the CACFP At-Risk Afterschool Meals component, whether alone or in conjunction with the summer meals programs or school meals programs.
-Additionally, schools serving meals through NSLP can offer afterschool snacks through NSLP.
+Both school and non-school sponsors have the opportunity serve meals and snacks during the school year through the CACFP At-Risk Afterschool Meals component, whether alone or in conjunction with the summer meals programs or school meals programs.
+Additionally, schools can offer afterschool snacks through NSLP.

-Although the afterschool enrichment waiver issued in the spring has not been extended, recent USDA guidance permits virtual and take-home activities.
+Although the afterschool enrichment waiver issued in the spring of 2020 has not been extended, USDA guidance for this school year explicitly permits virtual and take-home activities.
 (See Question #19 in the USDA's recent Q&A memo.)
 Combined with the extension of the non-congregate, meal service time, and parent or guardian meal pick-up waivers for the CACFP and NSLP, this permits bulk meal distribution for off-site consumption.
-Please note, however, that guidance from USDA indicates that the meal service time waiver does not allow for meal distribution during the school day.
+Please note, however, that guidance from USDA indicates that the meal service time waiver does not allow for meal distribution during the school day if children are attending an in-person school or in-person program for virtual learners.
 Additionally, please work with your state agency regarding expectations for attendance records.

 This series is focused on feeding kids during the 2020-2021 school year.
 Hear from NKH experts on waivers, CEP, and school funding, school district leadership, and school nutrition professionals as they explain how back-to-school meal service looks in their community.

 **Please note the air date of each webinar as waiver extensions have been issued throughout this webinar series.